schwitzerm/schwitzerm.github.io/_posts/2016-04-28-using-scalas-type-system-to-represent-mtg-pt-1.markdown

 That's a lot of things!
 It's ok, they're all rather simple. _name_, _artist_, _power_, and _toughness_ are all rather straight-forward.
 Our card's _flavourText_ is represented with an Option[String] as not all cards will contain flavour text.
+(Quick edit: I realize the card abilities are not present.
+That has been remedied and will be talked about in the next post.)
 However, our _cardSetInfo_, _colours_, _types_, and _manaCost_ are more complex, with the latter being considerably more complex than those prior.
 Let's take a closer look at the first three:

 <figure>
 <figcaption>    File: CardSetInfo.scala</figcaption>